 TRADING SOVEREIGNTY FOR SELF-DETERMINATION

-States in the global south have developed extensive mechanisms within their regional organizations to monitor and enforce their own compliance with international norms, including sometimes extensive monitoring by these regional organizations.
-What explains the decision to create and expand these mechanisms?
-After at least a century of resisting imperial and colonial domination and decades of using regional organizations to “jealously” protect their sovereignty, why have so many states adopted positions that compromise on non-intervention?
-I argue that states created these mechanisms as part of a strategy to subtly challenge the authority of powerful Western states in order to increase their self-determination.
+Throughout the Global South, states have developed extensive mechanisms within their regional organizations to monitor and enforce their own compliance with international norms.
+What explains the decision to create, accept, and expand these mechanisms?
+Why has this change happened unevenly across regions?
+After at least a century of resisting imperial and colonial domination and decades of using regional organizations to “jealously” protect their sovereignty, why have so many states adopted positions that compromise on the norm of non-interference?
+I argue that states created these mechanisms as part of a strategy to counter the imposition of authority, especially by powerful Western states in the form of economic conditions.

-I find a clear and persistent pattern of states preferring regional enforcement to enforcement by extra-regional actors.
-Counter to the expectations of existing research, states that were proponents of international human rights were among the most vocal critics of global enforcement.
+I find that, counter to the expectations of existing research, states that were proponents of international human rights were among the most vocal critics of global enforcement.
 States that were themselves guilty of abusing human rights were willing to delegate more authority at the regional level than the global level.
-These otherwise puzzling behaviors can be explained by the drive for international self-determination.
+These otherwise puzzling behaviors can be explained by the drive for self-determination over international rules.
 In Latin America and Africa, faced with mounting pressure from the West that stood to undermine their self-determination, states moved towards regional intervention.
-Conversely, in the Middle East and Southeast Asia, states encountered little to no enforcement pressure, and regional mechanisms came about much later and were granted very little authority.
+Conversely, in the Middle East, states encountered little to no enforcement pressure, and regional mechanisms came about much later and were granted very little authority.